openedx/edx-documentation/en_us/shared/building_and_running_chapters/running_course/course_grades.rst

 =====================================

-Grade reports provide a snapshot of cumulative course scores, by assignment, of every currently enrolled student.
+Grade reports provide a snapshot of cumulative course scores, by assignment, of every currently enrolled learner.

+.. note:: Grade reports do not include information about individual problems within the assignments, or include student answer distributions.

 You can open ``{course_id}_grade_report_{date}.csv`` files in a spreadsheet application to sort, graph, and compare data.

 .. image:: ../../../shared/building_and_running_chapters/Images/Grade_Report.png
-  :alt: A course grade report, opened in Excel, showing the grades acheived by
+  :alt: A course grade report, opened in Excel, showing the grades achieved by
         students on several homework assignments and the midterm

-The CSV file contains one row of data for each student, and columns that provide the following information.
+The .csv file contains one row of data for each learner, and columns that provide the following information.

-* Student identifiers, including an internal **id**, **email** address, and **username**.
+* Learner identifiers, including an internal **id**, **email** address, and **username**.

-* The overall **grade**, with the total score a student has currently attained in the course.
-This value is expressed as a decimal: a student with a grade of 0.65 has earned 65% of the credit in the course, and a student with a grade of 1 has earned 100%.
+* The overall **grade**, with the total score a learner has currently attained in the course.
+This value is expressed as a decimal: a learner with a grade of 0.65 has earned 65% of the credit in the course, and a learner with a grade of 1 has earned 100%.

-* Each **{assignment type} {number}** defined in your grading configuration, with the score a student attained for that specific assignment.
+* Each **{assignment type} {number}** defined in your grading configuration, with the score that the learner attained for that specific assignment.
 For example, column HW 03 shows the scores for the third homework assignment.

-* An **{assignment type} Avg** with each student's current average score for that assignment type: for example, HW Avg.
+* An **{assignment type} Avg** with each learner's current average score for that assignment type: for example, HW Avg.

-* If :ref:`cohorts<Cohorts Overview>` are used in the course, a **Cohort Name** column indicates the name of the cohort that each student belongs to, including the default cohort.
-The column is empty for students who are not yet assigned to a cohort.
+* If :ref:`cohorts<Cohorts Overview>` are used in the course, a **Cohort Name** column indicates the name of the cohort that each learner belongs to, including the default cohort.
+The column is empty for learners who are not yet assigned to a cohort.

-* If :ref:`content experiments<Overview of Content Experiments>` are used in the course, an **Experiment Group** column indicates the name of the experiment group that each student belongs to within a group configuration.
+* If :ref:`content experiments<Overview of Content Experiments>` are used in the course, an **Experiment Group** column indicates the name of the experiment group that each learner belongs to within a group configuration.
 The column heading includes the name of the group configuration.
-The column is empty for students who are not assigned to an experiment group.
+The column is empty for learners who are not assigned to an experiment group.
 If you have more than one experiment group configuration in your course, you see one column for each group configuration.

-.. note:: The grade reports do not include information about individual questions within the assignments, or include student answer distributions.
+* The **Enrollment Track** column indicates whether each learner is enrolled in the course in the honor, verified, or professional education track.

+* The **Verification Status** column applies only to learners who are enrolled in the verified or professional tracks.
+The value in this column indicates whether the verified or professional education learner has verified her identity to edX by using a webcam to submit her photo and an official ID.

+* The **Certificate Eligible** column indicates whether a learner is eligible for a certificate for your course.
+The value in this column is "Y" for learners who attained a passing grade before this report was requested, and for all whitelisted learners, regardless of grade attained.
+The value is "N" for learners who did not attain a passing grade and for those who live in embargoed countries.

+* For learners who are eligible to receive a certificate, the **Certificate Delivered** column has a value of "Y" when the certificates for a course are generated.
+The value is "N" for learners who are not eligible to receive a certificate.

+* The **Certificate Type** column indicates the type of certificate that the learner is eligible for, such as "honor" or "verified".
+If a learner is not eligible for a certificate, or if the certificates for a course have not yet been generated, the value in this column is "N/A".

 .. _gradebook:

 ********************************************************
-Review Grades for Enrolled Students (Small Courses)
+Review Grades for Enrolled Learners (Small Courses)
 ********************************************************

-For courses with enrollments of up to 200 students, you can review a gradebook on the Instructor Dashboard.
+For courses with enrollments of up to 200 learners, you can review a gradebook on the Instructor Dashboard.

 #.
 View the live version of your course.